 The Hamlet of Hereward was established in the late 1860's which is now known as East Garafraxa.
-Our family has been farming in this area for over 5 generations and has recently started Hereward Farms where we will be growing lavender to sell and make products.
+Our family has been farming in this area for over 5 generations and in 2021, planted 3,000 lavender plants and make spa-quality infused lavender products.

 "Hereward" took its name from fiction.
 "Hereward the Wake" published in 1866, was a bestselling historical romance for English author Charles Kingsley.
 It recounted the adventurous life of Hereward, the son of Lady Godiva, and his exile as a "wake" or outlaw in the last days of Saxon England, his two marriages, his rebellion against the Conqueror and his eventual capitulation to the King and restoration as lord of the Manor.

 At the corner of the 9th Line and 15 Sideroad (County Road 5), on the road to Belwood, a solitary house is the only tangible reminder of the Hamlet of Hereward.
 The old home is the last of the cluster of buildings that surrounded the intersection and formed the heart of an active rural community.